nirajphutane/Jetpack_Compose_Side_Effects/README.md

 ### 📌 derivedStateOf

-🟣 When a computation is derived based on a state in a Composable, it will be executed and the result will be consumed immediately when the Composable enters the composition.
+🟣 When a computation is derived based on a state in a Composable, it will be executed and the result will be consumed when the Composable enters the composition.
 Also, when the state changes, the calculation should be re-performed.
 This is an expected behavior and completely normal.

 🟣 But, a Composable can recompose unexpectedly, and due to recomposition, the calculation will be re-executed even if the state has not changed.